ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Returns true if the ui pointer should be currently active.

 The PointerActive method determines if the ui pointer beam should be active based on whether the pointer alias is being held and whether the Hold Button To Use parameter is checked.

+#### SelectionButtonActive/0

+  > `public virtual bool SelectionButtonActive()`

+  * Parameters
+   * _none_
+  * Returns
+   * `bool` - Returns true if the selection button is active.

+The SelectionButtonActive method is used to determine if the configured selection button is currently in the active state.

 #### ValidClick/2